 BECOME MORE CANCER-AWARE BELOW:

-With March well under way, Relay For Life has arrived here at UBCCA and as usual, we want to make sure your clued in on the event, its history & importance, and of course, how you can get involved regardless of Covid-19.
-On to the facts.
-Back in 1985 Dr. Gordy...
+With March under way, Relay For Life has arrived at UBCCA and we want to make sure your clued in on the event, its history, and how you can get involved regardless of Covid-19.
+In 1985, Dr. Gordy Klatt, a practicing surgeon, wanted to find a way to raise cancer...

 February 4th marks a critical day every year, commemorating an initiative dedicated to the fight against the global cancer epidemic.
 Led by the Union for International Cancer Control (UICC), this day is observed by UN Members, and originated from World Cancer Summit...